What a Divorce Attorney In Belleville Wants You to Know About Child Support

 - Don’t waste any time.
 The last thing you want to do is wait around and hope that your situation gets better.
 As soon as you realize that you can’t make your payments you need to take action.

 - Learn more about your rights.
+Talk to your divorce attorney.
 For example, find out what the court considers a substantial change in circumstances.

 - Connect with your ex-wife.
 Have a conversation about your situation and why you’re unable to make full payments.
 You may find that she is more than willing to work something out.